Migraine Treatment Resources

 Reed Migraine Centers is not your typical doctor’s office.
-We know The Reed Procedure® is not the best option for all migraine and headache sufferers, but we still want to help you find relief.
-We have compiled this list of resources we hope you will find helpful.
+We know The Reed Procedure® is not going to be a compatible migraine treatment for all migraine and headache sufferers, but we still want to help headache sufferers find relief.
+We have compiled this list of resources we hope will be helpful.

 American Headache Society (AHS) Committee for Headache Education (ACHE): ACHE is a nonprofit patient-health professional partnership dedicated to advancing the treatment and management of patients with headaches.
 ACHE serves as an educational resource for health care providers who seek patient information materials, tools, and resources to help educate and support their patients and their families who are affected by disabling headaches.
 These educational materials also may be useful to health policy makers, employers, opinion leaders, schools and families of headache sufferers.